divakaivan/lolesports-voice-analytics/README.md

 - The pytube package bot issue can be avoided by using a proxy server.
 In the future setting up a proxy through some 3rd party provider could help avoid the 'bot detected' errors when running from cloud environments
 - Use a more powerful machine for the Airflow deployment so that we can load a bigger model.
 Or use the model through API calls
+- Improve on the 'clarity', and 'intensity' metrics by using models specifically trained on that.
+Also use techniques like speech emotion recognition to get insights directly from the audio data.
 - I wanted to set up player-specific communication tendencies, and tried `pyannote/speaker-diarization-3.1` from HuggingFace during development.
 However, given the dynamic, multi-speaker nature of the audio the model did not perform well.
 In the future, I hope to use audio data as in this project to further improve speaker diarization models